Go Back To Trail Finder

 View Map

-• A great day or weekend excursion close to Melbourne and Geelong with scenery ranging from suburban to rolling farmland to the picturesque Swan Bay
+• It’s a great one-day trip, or weekend excursion, that is close to Melbourne and Geelong, with scenery ranging from suburban to rolling farmland and picturesque bay views

-• Geelong and Queenscliff offer good shopping, food and drink
+• Geelong and Queenscliff offer good shopping and dining options

-• Easily accessible from Melbourne via V/Line services, alighting at South Geelong station
+• Easily accessible from Melbourne using V/Line’s Waurn Pond services (bikes carried subject to available space), alighting at South Geelong Station

 Nearby Attractions

-• Geelong is Victoria’s second city and has an interesting seafront with colourful bollards
+• Victoria’s second largest city, Geelong has an interesting seafront with colourful bollards

-• The Bellarine Peninsula has fine wineries, beaches and landscapes
+• The Bellarine Peninsula has great wineries, beaches and landscapes

-• Queenscliff is one of Victoria’s most picturesque coastal towns with many historic buildings.
-It looks over the Rip, the entrance to Port Phillip Bay
+• Queenscliff is one of Victoria’s most picturesque coastal towns, with many historic buildings.
+It looks out over The Rip, where ships enter Port Phillip Bay

 Section Guides